mendechris/mendechris.github.io/essays/return-of-the-javascript.md

 I don't like to label tools like language as 'good' or 'bad' since every language was useful at some point.
 From my limited experience, I think that Javascript is an extremely useful programming language for software engineering.
 Because of its prevalence in the Tech Industry, there are many frameworks that use Javascript; it is much easier to work with a language that has an extensive library than to work with one that is not as well-supported.
 Javascript is also useful because it can be used to manipulate the Document Object Model (DOM) which allows us to dynamically access data and update pages as needed.

-## WOD WAR I
+## WOD Is This All For?

 Prior to this class, I had never heard of Athletic Software Engineering (ASE).
-After reading Dr. Johnson's essay on the subject,
+After reading Dr. Johnson's essay on the subject, my initial reaction was apprehension.
+"High-Intensity" and "Stress-inducing" are not usually descriptors of things that I enjoy.
+However, I can appreciate the reason for the ASE approach.
+Reading about programming is certainly not the same as actually programming and using WODs to build competency makes sense.

+I find the practice WODs to be very useful.
+While the stakes are not as high, the practice WODs have allowed me to acclimate to the expectations of the in-class WODs.
+Additionally, it is helpful to have a tool to assess what I do (or don't) know.

-## Okay!
+## Final Thoughts

-something about this class style
+While I am more accustomed to the traditional teaching approach, I believe that ASE will be much more beneficial for this class.
+It is definitely stressful, but performing well under stressful conditions will make my accomplishments all the more enjoyable.